 General Hieu did not need to impress his soldiers by appearing at the first front-line to urge the gunner "shoot! shoot!", or by climbing on top of a tank turret to pressure the driver "forward! forward!".
-His combat leadership skills were demonstrated in a deeper way.
-Prior to launching his units into a battle, General Hieu, with his strong background in general staff, always personally planned the operation together with his general staff to the minute details.
+His combat leadership skills were demonstrated more deeply.
+Before launching his units into a battle, General Hieu, with his strong background in general staff, always personally planned the operation together with his general staff to the minute details.

-Therefore, those soldiers who participated in battles planned and executed by General Hieu soon discovered that the tactical mechanism run smoothly, unfolded rhythmically and surely from the time the Commanding General turned on the green light to the time the last unit returned to the base.
-General Hieu succeeded in implanting total confidence and fighting determination in his combatants because they experienced that they would never be used as a disposable pawn, when they experienced that all that were happening around them - in the midst of heavy contacts - had been planned ahead, from the minute details to the big movements, just to remain calm and all dangers would pass-by: because air and artillery supports were on their way, because reserved units were about to show up, as planned.
+Therefore, those soldiers who participated in battles planned and executed by General Hieu soon discovered that the tactical mechanism runs smoothly, unfolded rhythmically, and evidently from the time the Commanding General turned on the green light to the time the last unit returned to the base.
+General Hieu succeeded in implanting total confidence and fighting determination in his combatants because they experienced that they would never be used as a disposable pawn, when they experienced that all that was happening around them - in the midst of substantial contacts had been planned, from the minute details to the significant movements, just to remain calm and all dangers would pass-by: because air and artillery supports were on their way, because reserved units were about to show up, as planned.
 General Hieu knew nothing was scarier to a combatant than the feeling of being abandoned by his commander, nothing was more discouraging than the feeling of being pushed forward as a disposable pawn.
 He knew that his combatants were willing to sacrifice their lives when they experienced that their commanders valued their lives.
 And he had succeeded in the mission of creating that confidence in the heart of his comrade in arms.
-As a result, when committed into combat, these combatants did not need the petty encouragements of their Commander.
+As a result, when committed into combat, these combatants did not need the small encouragements of their Commander.
 On the contrary, they fought with all their might because they experienced the close presence of their Commander right at their innermost self.

-In the planning and execution of his battles, General Hieu focused into 3 factors, which conferred to his combat style its uniqueness: (1) gathering intelligence; (2) employing Recon units; and (3) applying the tandem Infantry-Armor formula.
+In the planning and execution of his battles, General Hieu focused on three factors, which conferred to his combat style its uniqueness: (1) gathering intelligence; (2) employing Recon units; and (3) applying the tandem Infantry-Armor formula.

 Each morning, General Hieu reviewed first of all things the daily report presented by his G2 Intelligence staff.
-He used a red pencil to scribble his comments, his inputs, his annotations, his question marks, his underlines, his check marks, his arrows, all over the report pages.
-In so doing, he detected and followed all enemy movements and actions in order to assess enemy units presence, to evaluate enemy strength, as well as to diagnose and uncover enemy intention.
+He used a red pencil to scribble his comments, his inputs, his annotations, his question marks, his underlines, his checkmarks, his arrows, all over the report pages.
+In so doing, he detected and followed all enemy movements and actions to assess enemy units' presence, to evaluate enemy strength, as well as to diagnose and uncover enemy intentions.

-Because he was able to assess accurately enemy strength prior to the launching of an attack, General Hieu achieved victory in all his battles.
-Because he committed an appropriate combat units strength to counter enemy forces present in the operational area, General Hieu always came out victorious.
-In his 7 October 1970's meeting with his commanders at the divisional headquarters, General Hieu set clearly the objective for all units of the 5th Division: "The concept of action for our Division is to search and destroy the enemy.
+Because he was able to assess accurately enemy strength before the launching of an attack, General Hieu achieved victory in all his battles.
+Because he committed appropriate combat unit strength to counter enemy forces present in the operational area, General Hieu always came out victorious.
+In his 7 October 1970's meeting with his commanders at the divisional headquarters, General Hieu set the objective for all units of the 5th Division: "The concept of action for our Division is to search and destroy the enemy.
 Each unit will be assigned a target and must make efforts day and night to destroy that target.
 Sectors can also apply this concept to RF and PF units.
-If all of us implement this concept, we will annihilate all enemy forces in a short period of time."
+If all of us implement this concept, we will annihilate all enemy forces in a short period."
 And General Hieu succeeded in doing so with his soldiers of the 5th Division.

 General Hieu centralized all intelligence information in his hands and did not allow intelligence information to be passed on to other units without his expressed permission.
-The American Advisors had criticized this intelligence monopoly which, in their opinion, resulted in slowing down the decision making process at the regiment and battalion levels.
-They did not know that General Hieu, in so doing, was counteracting enemy infiltration presence amidst his own staff.
+The American Advisors had criticized this intelligence monopoly, which, in their opinion, resulted in slowing down the decision-making process at the regiment and battalion levels.
+They did not know that General Hieu, in so doing, was counteracting enemy infiltration presence amidst his staff.

-General Hieu was constantly eager to keep abreast with military technology and encouraged his commanders "to make full use of technology means in intelligence, such as sensor devices".
-As a typical example, he had employed an Electronic Combat Unit to implant sensors in preparation of an operation which intended to lure the enemy out of its sanctuary.
+General Hieu was always eager to keep abreast of military technology and encouraged his commanders "to make full use of technology means in intelligence, such as sensor devices".
+As a typical example, he had employed an Electronic Combat Unit to implant sensors in preparation of an operation that intended to lure the enemy out of its sanctuary.